Ankouno/SMW-Data/Glitch List.md

 * Lakitus will run into issues if there is more than one cloud spawned at a time.
 Both clouds will end up spawning spinies, while the Lakitu will only actually be present in the one with a higher slot.
 Killing the Lakitu will only destroy the cloud he was originally meant to spawn in, rather than the one he's actually in.
 [Video](https://twitter.com/Kaizoman666/status/824102759377104896)
 * Hammer Bros. will run into issues if there is more than one flying platform spawned at a time.
 The hammers and sprite hitbox will remain attached to the original platform, but the Bro's graphics will end up on the platform with the lowest sprite slot.
 Hitting any platform will kill the Hammer Bro, regardless of whether he is on it or not.
 * Hammer Bros will start throwing hammers while they are sinking in lava.
 [Fix](http://www.smwcentral.net/?p=nmap&m=smwrom#02DA60)
+* Hitting a Hammer Bro. platform and then moving it (via sprite slot storage and spitting it out) before the hit animation finishes will cause its movement pattern to change, potentially making it travel extremely high upwards at a very high speed.
+[Video](https://www.youtube.com/watch?v=N7u-WvMZDv4)
 * If a Podoboo's spawn position is exactly 22 tiles above the lava it ends up in, when the Podoboo jumps out, it will end up jumping significantly higher than it should (approximately 34 tiles above the spawn position).
 * Freezing the game (via $9D) while the Falling Spike is falling will cause its Y speed to reset.
 * The Falling Spike sprite doesn't actually interact with Mario until it starts to fall.